Revision control

 size_t mac_key_len = 20)

-Instead of XORing the message a block cipher can be specified.
+Instead of XORing the message with KDF output, a cipher mode can be used

 .. cpp:class:: ECIES_Encryptor